Mark Long: Early life and career

 Long was born in Philadelphia, Pennsylvania in 1971 and is a 1994 graduate from the University of Florida, where he was a member of the Sigma Phi Epsilon fraternity.
 Long also revealed on Reality Life With Kate Casey podcast that he was involved in making music in the late 90's.
 In 1995, he appeared in his first reality TV show, Road Rules: USA – The First Adventure, where viewers initially saw Long try out as Puck's replacement on The Real World: San Francisco.
 In 2001, he also made a guest appearance on American Disney Channel original series Even Stevens.
 In 2021, Long became an executive producer of The Challenge: All Stars, while also starring as a contestant on the show.
 In late 2022, he appeared in WWE programming as an audience member in WWE NXT.
 Long now wrestles for Boca Raton Championship Wrestling.

 Personal life

-Long was previously in a relationship with Robin Hibbard of The Real World, but is currently single.
+Long was previously in a relationship with Robin Hibbard of The Real World.

+Mark Long is currently single, as he stated in an episode of The Mark Long Show in 2026.